 #2 Kayak Tour On Your Own

-One of the best things to do in El Nido was a kayak tour on our own.
+One of the best things to do in El Nido was a kayak tour we did on our own.
 We simply rented a kayak at Corong Corong beach (500-700 Pesos per day) and paddled around the small peninsula where El Nido is located.
 You will pass many beautiful and lonely beaches like the Seven Commandos Beach, the Ipil Beach 2 and the Ipil Ipil Beach.

 At some of these beaches, day-tripper boats (Tour A) pass by once a day, but the rest of the time you are really alone there.
 For us it was also the most beautiful excursion we did in El Nido and there we also saw the most beautiful beaches of El Nido.